-Mission is faith in action and St Mary’s actively supports the work of 5 Mission Partners – B@titude, Happy Child International, International Justice Mission, Kampala Children’s Centre and Salvation Army.
+Mission is faith in action and St Mary’s actively supports the work of 5 Mission Partners – B@titude, International Justice Mission, Kampala Children’s Centre, Salvation Army and The Message.
 In addition to prayers and practical help where possible, we donate 10% of our freewill giving to our Mission Partners and enjoy welcoming them to our services.

 Mission is supported more generally at St Mary’s with specific fundraising appeals led by church members, our women’s group, Heart and Soul, and our youth groups.

 Founded in 2005 by Bishop Arnold Muwonge, Kampala Children’s Centre (KCC) provides a safe and loving family home environment for some of Uganda’s most desperate and vulnerable children, orphaned or suffering as a result of war, HIV/AIDS and poverty.

 As a church, we have established close ties with KCC, with members of our church travelling to Uganda to provide “hands on” support and a number of our congregation sponsoring children from the centre and the local community.
 We also host members of the KCC Destiny Choir on their regular visits to the UK.
 The Choir has toured the UK, Belgium and the USA, performing in Parliament, at No 10 Downing Street, at the UN building in New York, the Ugandan Embassy in Brussels and in front of the President of Uganda.

 Our financial support has contributed to all aspects of the development of the Kampala Children’s Centre including provision of a well for fresh water and the building and equipping of the houses, a kindergarten, primary and secondary schools (complete with kitchen, dining hall and events/conference hall) and a medical centre.
 Please support KCC when shopping online through http://easyfundraising.org.uk/.